Gaspar Corte-Real: Careers

 In 1498, King Manuel I of Portugal took an interest in western exploration, likely believing that the lands recently discovered by John Cabot (the coast of North America) were within the realm of Portuguese control under the Treaty of Tordesillas.
 Corte-Real was one of several explorers to sail west on behalf of Portugal.

+Universal Atlas by Fernão Vaz Dourado (1571), with the inscription in Portuguese: "This is the land of the Corte Real".

 In 1500, Corte-Real reached Greenland, believing it to be east Asia (as Christopher Columbus had regarded the New World), but was unable to land.
 He set out on a second voyage in 1501, taking three caravels.
 The expedition was again prevented from landing at Greenland due to frozen seas.
 They changed course, and landed in a country of large rivers, pine trees, and berries, believed to be Labrador.
-There it is believed they captured 57 indigenous people, who were taken back to Portugal to be sold into slavery to assist in financing the voyage.
+There it is believed they captured 57 Indigenous people, who were taken back to Portugal to be sold into slavery to assist in financing the voyage.
 Two of the expedition's three ships made the return trip to Portugal, but the ship carrying Corte-Real was lost.

 Nothing more was heard of Gaspar Corte-Real after 1501.
 His brother Miguel attempted to find him in 1502, but he too was lost.

 Statue of Gaspar Corte-Real in the Monument of the Discoveries, in Lisbon, Portugal.